thekauer/neon-auth-orgs-example/README.md

 });
 ```

-Now you can use `db.insert(organizationInNeonAuth)` instead of raw SQL — with full type safety.
+Now you can use `db.insert(organizationInNeonAuth)` with full type safety — no raw SQL needed.
+Since `src/db/index.ts` imports `* as schema`, these tables are automatically available through the `db` instance.

 ---

-## 3. Organization Management
+## 4. Organization Management

 All organization operations use the Neon Auth client SDK.
 No custom API routes are needed for standard org CRUD — the SDK talks directly to the Neon Auth backend.